-Study II: Correlations Between Emotional Responses to Abstractions and Full Models
+3.3 Study II: Correlations Between Consumer Judgments to Abstractions and Full Models

-This study intends to measure and compare the emotional responses to debranded abstractions and full models of cars.
+This study intends to measure and compare the consumer judgments to debranded abstractions and full models of cars.
 It utilizes the debranded abstractions found in Study I. It aims to discover whether humans' relative assessments across a set of full car models are similar to their assessments across the debranded versions of the same cars.

-Procedure We recruited 30 participants (19 males and 11 females) with age $= 35.6 \pm 14.2$ to an online survey through Amazon Mechanical Turk.
+Procedure We recruited 30 participants (19 males and 11 females) with age = $35.6 \pm 14.2$ to an online survey through Amazon Mechanical Turk.
 There was no overlap between the participants in Study I and this study.
 We instructed the participants to answer a series of questions to the best of their ability, and offered a monetary incentive of 25 cents upon completion.
-In each question, we first showed the participants a pair of computer-rendered models, and then asked them to compare and rate the two in terms of the 6 emotional attributes using a set of sliders.
+In each question, we first showed the participants a pair of computer-rendered models, and then asked them to compare and rate the two in terms of the 6 perceived attributes using a set of sliders.
 As introduced previously, these 6 attributes are [fast, muscular, elegant, sophisticated, utility, compact].
-A typical survey question is shown in Fig. 5.
+A typical survey question is shown in Fig. 4.
+(Please note that the selected attributes are perceived, qualitative judgments that are not supported by actual performance characteristics.
+For instance, attribute fast relates to how fast the participant thinks the car should be in comparison)

 The set of cars we used in this study are the same seven used in Study I. We asked the participants to compare any two of them in a pairwise fashion.
 Hence there are $C_7^2 = 21$ such pairwise comparisons in total, corresponding to 21 survey questions.
+In Study II and III, we choose to use pairwise comparisons to avoid complications that arise with absolute scales.
+The survey questions could use a fixed 1-10 scale, however, the meanings of bottom and top values Compare the car on the LEFT with the car on the RIGHT based on the following attributes.
+Enter your ratings by dragging the is questionable, and thus prevents an evaluation that is consistent across the participants.
+By contrast, pairwise comparisons do not rely on an absolute scale through relative assessments, which can later be analyzed to deduce a consistent absolute scale.